 However, the key to effectively execute a first-party data strategy to drive your marketing decisions is to establish clear internal policies.

-How will you collect data?
+The Procedure how will you collect data?

-How will it be stored securely?
+The way how will it be stored securely?

 How will personal data collected be used in marketing?